Mastering Half-Square Triangles (HSTs): A Step-by-Step Guide

 • Chevron Patterns: Align your HSTs to create a zigzag or chevron design.

-• Hourglass Blocks: Combine HSTs with quarter-square triangles for a dynamic look.
+• Hourglass Blocks: Combine HSTs into quarter-square triangles for a dynamic look.

 Keep Up with Treeline Quilting